Starmer accuses Sunak of calling early election to avoid Rwanda test

 His Labour rival Sir Keir, meanwhile, launched Labour’s election campaign with a visit to south-east England, wanting to make inroads in Tory areas.

-In London, Reform UK’s leader Richard Tice is staging a press conference setting out his party’s plans.
+In London, Reform UK’s leader Richard Tice staged a press conference during which he claimed the PM was “absolutely terrified” of the threat of his party drawing voters on the right.

-The party’s most high-profile figure, honorary president Nigel Farage, said he was thinking about whether to return to frontline politics by standing in the July 4 election.
+But the party’s most high-profile figure, honorary president Nigel Farage, said he would be focusing instead on getting Donald Trump re-elected rather than stand as an MP.

+“I will do my bit to help in the (Reform) campaign, but it is not the right time for me to go any further than that,” he said.
+“Important though the general election is, the contest in the United States of America on November 5 has huge global significance.”

 Liberal Democrat leader Sir Ed Davey is expected to visit a target seat as he launches a campaign expected to focus on winning Tory-held seats following a series of eye-catching by-election successes.